Introduction to the 2018-19 season

 The Club's website is there for your benefit.
 Explore it and make the most of it.

-Finally, a few general points:
+A few general points:

-Don't wait to be invited to take part in a concert.
-If you want to perform in a particular concert contact the organiser.
-Don't just say ‘I'd like to play something’.
+- Don't wait to be invited to take part in a concert.
+If you want to perform in a particular concert, contact the organiser.
+Don't just say "I'd like to play something".
 Being specific about what you want to perform will improve your chances of being accepted.

-If you're performing in a concert please stay to the end out of courtesy to the organiser and the other performers.
+- If you're performing in a concert, please stay to the end out of courtesy to the organiser and the other performers.
 If you have a genuine reason for leaving early please notify the organiser as soon as possible, preferably in advance of the concert.